Submodular Order Functions and Assortment Optimization: Approximation Guarantees

-In this section we prove our main results for maximizing functions with (known) submodular order.
-For submodular functions given a set $A$ and subsets $O,E$ such that $O\cup E=A$, we have that $f(A)\leq f(E)+f(O|E)$.
-This simple inequality is at the heart of proving tight guarantees for maximizing monotone submodular functions.
+In this section, we analyze the performance of our algorithms for maximizing functions with (known) submodular order.
+In Section \ref{sec:upb}, we prove an upper bound (Theorem \ref{impossible}) on the approximation guarantee of efficient algorithms.
+For submodular functions, given a set $A$ and partition $\{O,E\}$ of $A$ we have,

+The inequality above is at the heart of proving tight guarantees for maximizing monotone submodular functions.
 For functions with submodular order this property need not hold unless all elements of $O$ are located entirely to the right of $E$ in the submodular order.
 In the following we show stronger upper bounds that play a crucial role in the analysis of all our algorithms.
 First, we define the notion of interleaved partitions.

 \textbf{Interleaved partitions:} Given a set $A$ and an order $\pi$ over elements, an interleaved partition

 of $A$ is given by sets $\{O_{\ell}\}_{\ell\in[m]}$ and $\{E_{\ell}\}_{\ell\in[m]}$ that alternate and never cross each other in the order $\pi$.
 Formally, for every $\ell\geq1$ we have $r_{\pi}(O_{\ell})<l_{\pi}(E_{\ell})\leq r_{\pi}(E_{\ell})<r_{\pi}(O_{\ell+1})$.
 To assist the reader we note that letters $O$ and $E$ signify odd and even numbered sets in the partition.
 As noted previously, for functions with submodular order the upper bound $f(A)\leq f\left(\cup_{\ell\in[m]}E_\ell \right)+f\left(\cup_{\ell\in[m]}O_\ell \mid \cup_{\ell\in[m]}E_\ell \right)$ does not always hold.
 Instead, we establish a family of (incomparable) upper bounds parameterized by permutation $\sigma:[m]\to[m]$.
 The flexibility provided by permutation $\sigma$ is particularly helpful in analyzing Algorithm \ref{5balg} and Algorithm \ref{malg}, where elements may be swapped out.